-1. All Visalia Safes have an outside wall of 7 gauge steel, approximately .180 thickness compared to most competitors 11 gauge material, which is .120 thickness.
+All of our safes have an outside wall of 7 gauge steel.
+Approximately .190 thickness, compared to most competitors 11 gauge, which is .120 thickness

-2. Our most popular model of safe, the "Ultimate" series, has a inner liner, which includes top, bottom, and sides that are .135 thick.
-This safe within a safe is thicker metal than most of our competitor’s outer wall.
+Our most popular model of safe, the "Ultimate" series, has a 12 gauge inner liner, which includes the top and bottom which are 7 gauge.
+This safe within a safe is thicker than most of our competitors outer wall.

-3. Between our inside wall and outside wall of the "Ultimate” safe, there is a layer of ceramic fiber insulating material.
+Between our inside wall and outside wall of the "Ultimate" series safe, there is a layer of ceramic fiber insulating material.
 There is almost no weight inherent in this material but it has a fire rating of 3260 degrees.
-No sheetrock lined safe, regardless of the layers of sheetrock, can claim this degree of protection.
+Much higher than any sheet rock safe.

-5. In a Visalia Safe see how the bolts are enclosed by a very strong door jam.
-Even if you could get a pry bar between the door and the wall, you couldn’t deflect the jam to expose the bolt.
+In a Visalia safe model, the bolts are enclosed by a very strong door jam.
+This doesn't allow anyone to deflect the jam to expose the bolt.